YP-Learning/LetUs-C/src/Ch5-Loop-Control-Instruction/B/README.md

 [solution](./f.c)

 g.
 Write a program to enter unmbers tilll the user wants.
 At the end it should display the count of positive, negatie and zeros entered.
 [Solution](./g.c)

+h.
+Write a program to recieve an integer and find its octal equivalent.
+[Solution](./h.c) [Hint: To obtain octal equivalent of an integer, divide it continously by 8 till divident doesn't become zero, then write a remainders obtained in reverse direction.]